moorepants/dissertation/davisbicycle.rst

 =======

-At the beginning of 2009 I was in Delft working with Jodi and Arend on much of the work explained in the previous Chapters.
+At the beginning of 2009 I was in Delft working with Jodi and Arend on much of the work explained in the previous chapters.
 I was still also in contact with Mont and Luke back in Davis.
 Before I'd come to Delft, Luke had mentioned the possibilities of applying for an NSF grant to fund the remainder of our bicycle dynamics projects.
-This was enticing, as Mont doesn't have much of a track record of getting any grant funding for his lab, preferring to work spend more time on research of less expensive endeavours.
-Also, we'd spent the first few years taking teaching assistance positions which ate up most of our available research time outside of classes.
-I fortunately got the Fulbright grant which gave me a year's stipend so that I could focus on research and Jodi's PhD budget helped fund the practical research costs in Delft and some of my conference trips.
+This was enticing, as Mont has not had much grant funding over the years for his lab, preferring to work spend more time researching less expensive endeavours than grant writing.
+We really needed some dedicated research time, as we spent the first few years taking teaching assistance positions which ate up most of our available research time outside of our classes.
+I fortunately got a Fulbright grant for the 2008 school year which gave me a year's stipend so that I could focus on research and on top of that Jodi's PhD budget helped fund the practical research costs in Delft and some of my conference trips.
 At the beginning of December 2008 Luke sent me an email with a renewed interest in applying for the NSF grant and Mont seemed to be on board.
 Mont also talked with Ron and got him interested.
-We spent the next two months writing our grant proposal primarily using video conferencing and collaborative word processing to get it done.
+We spent the next two months writing our grant proposal using video conferencing and collaborative word processing to get it done.
 The basic idea was to pair Ron's manual control expertise with our bicycle dynamics expertise to study the dynamics, control and handling qualities of bicycles with the theoretical constructs supported by extensive experimentation.
-Our work paid off and we received the grant, albeit at a smaller amount than asked for so we had to cut back some of the scope (which Arend correctly forecast of being too large!).
-This set us up for a two year study where we'd develop a manual control model, verify it and the basic bicycle dynamics with an instrumented bicycle and a robotic bicycle and finally do some work on handling qualities predictions.
+Our work paid off and we received the grant, albeit at a smaller amount than asked for so we had to cut back some of the scope (which Arend had correctly forecast of being too large!).
+This set us up for a two year study where we'd develop a manual control model, verify it and the basic bicycle dynamics with both an instrumented bicycle and a robotic bicycle, and wrap it up with some work on handling qualities predictions.

-When I got back to Davis in September 2009 we started gearing up for the grant work that would start come October 1st.
+When I got back to Davis in September 2009 we started gearing up for the grant work that would start October 1st.
 I had to get my qualifying exam done in October and I also signed up for a Spanish class (which wasn't necessarily a good idea for the grant's sake).
 Luke also took some programming classes and this gave us a really slow start, as neither Luke or I realized that the scope of what we had to do didn't really allow any more time for classes.
 We got moving though and started to plan out the bicycle(s) we were going to build.

 Our proposal called for two bicycles, but somehow Luke and I hatched a plan to build a single multi-purpose bicycle to "save money".
 Arend sent Danique over in January 2010 to do her internship with us.
-She was super bright and really started to make some progress on the custom data acquisition system we'd planned.
-We'd decided to go fairly low level and use an Arduino paired with several digital sensors.
+She was super bright and made great progress on the custom data acquisition system we'd envisioned.
+We'd decided to go fairly low level and use an Arduino paired with with a set of digital sensors.
 During this time, Luke and I had our roughest moments working together which was mostly rooted in my frustrations with the progress of this bicycle design.
-I'd already built a bicycle with Jodi that did almost everything I needed and I felt like I was reinventing the wheel.
+I'd already built a bicycle with Jodi that did almost everything I needed and I felt like I was reinventing the wheel and wasting time with all this low level data acquisition work.
 Things eventually broke down after the stress boiled to the top and we sat down with Mont to figure out how to solve things.
-The conclusion was to split the bicycle's back up and each of us move forward more independently.
+The conclusion was to split the bicycle back into two and each of us move forward more independently.
 I think this was the absolutely right move for me in terms of getting the project done as I'd planned and the stress immediately went away.
-But the part I'm bothered about is that I wasn't able to work in a direct team with Luke when the pressure to get things done was high.
-I know that if we work together, the final product would be many times greater than our independent work because we have several complimenting skill sets, but conflicting visions of the final product and the path to get there really put a wall between us.
+But the part I'm still bothered about was my inability to work in a direct team with Luke when the pressure to get things done was high.
+I know that if we work together, the final product would be many times greater than our independent work because of our complimentary skill sets, but conflicting visions of the final product and the path to get there really put a wall between us.
 I'm continually learning how to do teamwork and probably always will be.
-I doubt it is one of my strong points, as I always want to be in control.
+I doubt it is one of my strong points, as I always tend to want control.
 I hope that I can develop strong team environments for my students in the future too.

 Nevertheless, the instrumented bicycle moved forward.
-I was awarded an extra grant to cover my stipend for the summer of 2010 and we used the grant money that would have cover me to hire Gilbert, a new student in our lab, to help us out for the summer.
-Between me, Gilbert and our undergraduate interns Mohammed, Stephen, Eric, and Chet we plowed through the bicycle construction through the summer to hopefully be back on schedule for experimentation in the fall.
-It ended up taking me all fall quarter and some into the new year to get the bicycle in a working state.
-This chapter details all that went into its design and operation.
+I was awarded an extra grant to cover my stipend for the summer of 2010 and we used the NSF funds that would have covered me to hire Gilbert, a new student in our lab, to help us out for the summer.
+Between me, Gilbert and our undergraduate interns Mohammed, Stephen, Eric, and Chet we plowed through the bicycle construction through the summer pretty much putting the instrumented bicycle back on schedule for experimentation in the fall.
+But even with the summer push, it ended up taking me all fall quarter and some into the new year to get the bicycle in a working state and ready for the experimentation.
+This chapter details all that went into its design and operation of the Davis instrumented bicycle.

 Introduction
 ============

-This chapter details the design and implementation of an instrumented bicycle capable of accurately measuring much of the necessary kinematics and kinetics associated with controlling the bicycle.
+This chapter details the design and implementation of an instrumented bicycle capable of accurately measuring the essential kinematics and kinetics associated with the human control of the bicycle.

-I had considered using motion capture for the kinematics as we had very successful results measuring the complete kinematic configuration of the bicycle and rider with motion capture techniques, but I no longer had access to a system as good as the one at the Vrije Universiteit.
-The systems available were could capture the motion on the treadmill but were not especially not suited to capture the motion of the bicycle on the ground.
-With this in mind, we decided to expand the on board measurement techniques used in the Delft Instrumented bicycle.
-The primary downside was inaccurate location tracking of the system.
-Being that this wouldn't be detrimental to system identification, we moved forward.
+I had originally considered using motion capture for the kinematics as we had very successful results measuring the complete kinematic configuration of the bicycle and rider with motion capture techniques as explained in Chapter :ref:`motioncapture`, but I no longer had access to a system as good as the one at the Vrije Universiteit.
+The systems available here could capture the motion on the treadmill but were not especially not suited to capture the motion of the bicycle on the ground.
+With this in mind, we decided to expand upon the on board measurement techniques used in the Delft Instrumented bicycle as the basic design principal as this would allow the bicycle to collect data in a variety of environments.
+The most notable downside was inaccurate location tracking of the system.
+But we concluded that this wouldn't be detrimental to system identification and moved forward with the instrumentation.

 The bicycle's primary design criteria were as follows:

-- Sized for average adult males which were our intended riders.
+- Sized for our intended riders: average adult males.
-- Accurately measure the rider's applied steering torque.
-- Accurately measure the fundamental kinematics of the bicycle:

-   - Three dimensional rates and orientations of the bicycle frame and fork.
-   - Rear wheel rotational rate relative to the bicycle frame.

 - Restrict the rider's biomechanical movement to more closely meet the Whipple model rigid rider assumption.
 This in turn also requires the bicycle to be self propelled so that the rider does not have to move their legs.
+- Accurately measure the rider's applied steering torque.
+- Accurately measure the fundamental kinematics of the bicycle: three dimensional rates and orientations of the bicycle rear frame, front frame and wheels.
 - Accurately apply and measure a lateral disturbance force to the bicycle frame.

-From early on, I intended to attempt some experiments with some constrained rider biomechanical motion, such as leaning.
-The design for this led to secondary design criteria as the project progessed and were never fully implemented, but I'll discuss them for completeness.
+From early on, I intended to attempt some experiments with some constrained rider biomechanical motion, such as leaning, because the interplay of the various control inputs available to the rider are a common research topic with little experimental backing.
+This led to secondary design criteria but as the project progressed and they were never fully implemented, but I'll discuss them for completeness.
 They are as follows:

-- Restrict the rider's body motion to a limited set and measure the additional kinematics.
+- Restrict the rider's body motion to a limited set and measure the additional

-   - Hip roll, torso relative to hip lean, torso relative to hip twist, and lateral knee motions.
+  kinematics: hip roll, torso relative to hip lean, torso relative to hip twist, and lateral knee motions.

-- Measure the additional reaction forces between the rider and bicycle.

-   - Forces and moments in the seatpost and forces at the foot pegs.
+- Measure the additional reaction forces between the rider and bicycle: forces and moments in the seatpost and forces at the foot pegs.

+These criteria framed the subsequent design choices described herein.

 Bicycle
 =======

+We needed a bicycle that would allow for easy modification and various mounting points for sensors and data acquisition equipment.
 Our original requirements for a bicycle were as follows:

 - Steel frame for easy modification and welding.
-- Disc brake mounts for speed encoders.
+- Disc brake brackets for mounting the wheel speed encoders.
 - 100mm front dropout spacing and 135mm rear dropout spacing.
 - 1-1/8 threadless headset to allow for easy modification.
 - Round tubes for head, down, top, and seat tube (i.e. nothing non standard)
 - Ideally a horizontal top tube for equipment mounting purposes.
 - Threaded rack mount for instrumentation mounting.
-- Accept 700c tires so that we can use high pressure.
+- Accept 700c high pressure tires.
 - Size: 54-58cm for our intended riders.
+- An electric hub motor for forward propulsion.

-We chose a large size Surly 1x1 model.
+We ended up choosing a large size Surly 1x1 model, Figure :ref:`figSurly`.
 It is designed as a single speed off road bicycle for 26" wheels with fat tires, but can be setup with 700c higher pressure tires.
 The frame is constructed from butted 4130 CroMoly steel tubing.
-It has both front and rear V-brake in addition to  disc brake mounts.
+It has both front and rear cantilever brake mounts in addition to disc brake mounts.
 Otherwise it met all of our requirements.
 We purchased some standard components including 700c aluminum wheels with 23c Continental Gatorskin high pressure tires and basic handlebars and brakes.

+.. _figSurly:

 .. figure:: figures/davisbicycle/surly.*
    :width: 4in